Levaquin Lawsuit Attorneys

 Authors of this study followed about 1.7 million patients and found one third of them received a prescription for a fluoroquinolone.
 They stated that “[r]educing unnecessary fluoroquinolone treatments or prolonged treatment courses might have possibly prevented more than 200 aortic aneurysms in this population.”13

-Contact The Law Firm Of Perdue & Kidd
+Contact The Levaquin Law Firm Of Perdue & Kidd

 If you or a loved one has taken Levaquin and suffered from an aortic aneurysm, contact the lawyers of Perdue & Kidd.
 Our product liability attorneys have experience representing clients throughout Texas and the country against major pharmaceutical and medical device companies.
 Our attorneys bring more than 100 years of combined experience that allows us to offer real hope to our clients who have been injured.

-All personal injury cases are taken on a contingent fee basis.
-Attorney fees are collected only if we secure compensation for you.
+We take all personal injury cases on a contingent fee basis.
+Above all, we only collect attorney fees if we secure compensation for you.

 1See Drugwatch, Fluoroquinolone Antibiotics Lawsuits, DRUGWATCH.COM,https://www.drugwatch.com/cipro-levaquin-avelox/lawsuits/, (last visited on April 27, 2016).